 Format for an e-book found on an e-reader:

 Author's Last name, First name.
 Title of E-book.
-E-Reader ed., Publisher, Year Published.
+E-Book ed., Publisher, Year Published.
+File Format.

 Rodgers, Tara.
 Pink Noises: Women on Electronic Music and Sound.
-Nook ed., Duke UP, 2010.
+E-Book ed., Duke UP, 2010.
+EPUB.

 Levi-Strauss, Claude.
 "The Structural Study of Myth."
 Literary Adverb Theory: An Anthology, edited by Julie Rivkin and Michael Ryan, 3rd ed., Wiley Blackwell, 2017, pp. 178-195.